xaviermichel/scale-to-zero-controller/README.md

 ----------------

 This project is similar to [osiris](https://github.com/dailymotion-oss/osiris) and [knative](https://knative.dev/) but wants to :
-* only focus on upscale for http event
+* only handle upscale for http event
 * focus on layer 4
 * uses `endpointslice` instead of `endpoints`
 * not need root access in pods
 * do not inject custom proxy
+* be transparent as possible (only annotation driven behaviour)